 Delivery and assembly

-The Box contains a short description how to open and assemble the components.
+The Box contains a short description of how to open and assemble the components.
 The system is a little bit heavier than it looks and has a high build quality.
 The upside is very scratch-sensitive, so be careful with it.

 No customization is required to install the latest ESXi 5.5 and ESXi 6.0 versions on 6th Gen NUCs.
 You can use the images provided by VMware to Install ESXi: